thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 `firstAsObject` and `nthAsObject` are counterpart of `first` and `nth` respectively but returns `null` or an instance of the specified object.
-The methods requires, in addition to the record offset, the class name and optionnally a header mapper just like `getObjects`.
+The methods requires, in addition to the record offset, the class name and optionally a header mapper just like `getRecordsAsObjects`.

 ```php
 use League\Csv\Reader;